 Despite not receiving millions of dollars like our “competitors”, we’ve previously ran Australia’s first Indigenous business accelerator program, first Indigenous Startup Weekend and CoderDojo coding programs.
 Barayamal officially begun in April last year, and since then are work has been recognised through national awards like the CSIRO Indigenous STEM Early Career Award and the Entrepreneurship Award at the Indigenous Digital Excellence Awards last year.
 Barayamal is now known as a world leader in First Nations Entrepreneurship.

 According to recent research, First Nations business leaders provide role models and leadership for other members of the community, which has a positive ripple effect in all communities.
 So help us build the future leaders of tomorrow to create a better Australia for all by donating to our cause."

 Dean served five years in the Royal Australian Air Force before founding Australia’s Indigenous business accelerator, Barayamal – now known as a world leader in Indigenous Entrepreneurship.
-Dean is an action-oriented entrepreneur, Microsoft RAP Advisory Board Member, CSIRO STEM Award Winner, Indigenous Digital Excellence (IDX) Entrepreneurship Award Winner, and proud Kamilaroi Man from Gunnedah, NSW.
+Dean is an action-oriented entrepreneur, former-Microsoft RAP Advisory Board Member, CSIRO STEM Award Winner, Indigenous Digital Excellence (IDX) Entrepreneurship Award Winner, and proud Kamilaroi Man from Gunnedah, NSW.

 August 2016 - Australia's First Indigenous Startup Weekend, a 54-hour event that had over 40 aspiring Indigenous Entrepreneurs attend to learn how to start a business in a weekend and achieve their self-determination aspirations to break the poverty cycle and help their communities through entrepreneurship.